elastic/elasticsearch-ruby/elasticsearch-api/api-spec-testing/README.md

 # Rest API YAML Test Runner

+The integration tests on this project run the [Elasticsearch Client tests](https://github.com/elastic/elasticsearch-clients-tests/) with the [Elasticsearch Tests Runner](https://github.com/elastic/es-test-runner-ruby/) library.
+This runs in CI against an Elasticsearch cluster in Docker.
+The [Elasticsearch's REST API Spec tests](https://github.com/elastic/elasticsearch/tree/main/rest-api-spec/src/main/resources/rest-api-spec/test#test-suite) can still be ran following the instructions below:

+## Elasticsearch Test Suite

-The specs in `elasticsearch-api` automatically run the tests from [Elasticsearch's REST API Spec tests](https://github.com/elastic/elasticsearch/tree/main/rest-api-spec/src/main/resources/rest-api-spec/test#test-suite).
+The specs in `elasticsearch-api` can run the tests from [Elasticsearch's REST API Spec tests](https://github.com/elastic/elasticsearch/tree/main/rest-api-spec/src/main/resources/rest-api-spec/test#test-suite).
 The test runner is defined in the `spec` folder, starting with the `rest_api_yaml_spec.rb` file.

 You can run the tests with Rake.
 The main task is `rake test:rest_api`.
 This task will evaluate the `TEST_SUITE` environment variable.
 It will run either the `free` or `platinum` tests suites depending on the value of `TEST_SUITE`.
 If you don't set this value, the task will run the `free` test suite by default.
 To run the `platinum` test suite use:
 ```